joshbrew/HEG_ESP32/HEG_WIFI_BLE_Feather/README.txt

 After flashing this sketch onto the ESP32, you will find the new wifi access point at the SSID: My_HEG with password: 12345678.

-After logging into the access point, access the interface at 192.168.4.1
+After logging into the WiFi access point, access the interface at 192.168.4.1

 ********************************